TurboTurt1e/quest-submissions/README.md

         /**************/

         // a - can read and write
-        // b - can read and write
+        // b - can read but cannot write
         // c - can read but cannot write
         // d - cannot read and cannot write
         // publicFunc   - can be called